 Christian Tetzlaff (Head Instructor) holds a Master’s degree in Adult Education (MEd) and a Bachelor of Business Administration (BBA) from the University of Georgia, is a professional race car driver in the SCCAPRO MX-5 Cup, a NASA Competition License holder and driving instructor, and has worked in various racing series such as American LeMans Series (ALMS), Grand-Am, SCCAPRO, and the National Auto Sports Association (NASA).
 Christian is an alumnus of the Motorsports Vehicle Technology Program, and specializes in race car suspension set-up, engine tuning, and general race car preparation.

 Steve Koen, a graduate of the program, has worked in Grand-Am, SCCA, NASA, HSR, and NHRA building and supporting various types of racecars from historic NASCARs to sub 7 second drag cars.
 Steve specializes in fabrication techniques, electronics, drivetrain, and general race car preparation.

-Jesse Straight, a composite expert, has worked with Elan Technologies and other composite manufacturers producing carbon fiber and composite components for Indy cars, and other race cars, and prototypes.
+Luis Romo, a composite expert and car designer, has worked with Mazda, Panoz, Dodge and other automotive composite manufacturers producing carbon fiber and composite components and vehicles for the street, race cars, and prototypes.